 Q. Why are energy prices so high?

 A. Natural gas is the primary fuel source for powering natural gas-fired power plants.
-Since last year, the cost of natural gas has tripled resulting in dramatic increases in the price of electricity.
+Since last year, the cost of natural gas has tripled resulting in increased electric prices.

-In addition, to increased natural gas prices, New York’s population has grown by almost one million people during the last decade.
-Increased demand resulting from the use of energy consuming technology in the home and workplace has simply outpaced the available supplies of electricity in New York.
-Without adequate supplies of electricity, existing generation is therefore required to run for longer hours as New York’s demand for power increases.
+In addition to increased natural gas prices, New York’s population has grown by almost one million people during the last decade.
+Increased demand resulting from the use of energy consuming technology in the home and workplace has simply outpaced the growth in available supplies of electricity in New York.

+Absent new supplies of electricity, less-efficient, higher-cost generation is dispatched more frequently in order to meet the states demand for electricity.

-Finally, increased energy prices are the result of transmission constraints on the electricity grid or “super-highway.”
-For example, moving power from where it is generated upstate to where it is needed — in New York City and Long Island — is an increasing problem.
-These transmission “bottlenecks” negatively impact energy prices.
+Increased energy prices are also the result of transmission constraints on the electricity grid or “super-highway.”
+For example, moving power from where it is generated (in upstate New York and in New England) to where it is needed (in New York City and Long Island) is an increasing problem.
+These transmission “bottlenecks” drive up electricity prices because of the inability to access lower cost supplies elsewhere in the region.

+Lastly, utilities in New York who choose to rely on the volatile spot market to determine the price for their customers’ energy needs are exposing their customers to higher electric prices.
+All utilities in New York can and should be purchasing power through contracts that insulate New York consumers from volatile electric prices.
+In the absence of a truly competitive market, price stability during times of uncertainty is best achieved through both short-term and long-term competitive contracts.

 Q. What is being done to protect New Yorkers from high-energy prices this summer?

-A. Increases in electricity prices are the direct result of demand outpacing supply and increased fuel prices.
+A. Increases in electricity prices are the direct result of the increased fuel prices, demand outpacing supply, transmission constraints and overeliance on the spot market for energy purchases.
 In recognition of the tight supply situation anticipated this summer, a number of actions have been taken by the NYISO and New York State to address high electricity prices.
 Last fall the New York Power Authority announced that it would be installing 11 small (40+MW) gas turbines at various sites throughout New York City and Long Island.
 At the end of June, seven of these generators were available for use.

 Also, a number of demand response programs have been developed that encourage large electricity users to reduce their consumption during peak demand periods, when power prices are high.
 The NYISO estimates that these demand reduction programs should result in at least 200 to 300 MW of decreased demand in New York City during peak periods.

-In addition, New York City businesses that control nearly three million square feet of office space have initiated a voluntary conservation program to reduce power usage.
+New York City businesses that control nearly three million square feet of office space have initiated a voluntary conservation program to reduce power usage.
 The New York City Partnership estimates this alone will save 20 to 30 megawatts of electricity.

 However, the best protection against increases in electric prices is for utilities to enter into competitive contracts that shield consumers from the volatility of the short-term electricity spot markets.
 Such contracts yield stable, predictable electricity prices during times of volatility.
 These contracts are available to New York utilities today, and they are the most immediate and best protection against rising electricity prices.